Susan B. Anthony

-Stanton admired both her talent for words and her best friend’s trailblazing delivery of them when she was quoted as saying:
+Stanton admired both her talent for words and her best friend’s memorable and fiery delivery of them when she was quoted as saying:

 “I fashioned the thunderbolts and Susan fires them.”

-Anthony had a business mind and a keen ability to strategize.
-Stanton and her “big brain” as Anthony described it, was the creative force who was a gifted orator and eloquent speech writer.
-Where Stanton’s time was limited with her many family engagements, Anthony incessantly traveled the country to lecture/publicly speak/agitate for the cause of women’s suffrage.
+Susan B. Anthony had a keen business mind and an innate ability to effectively strategize.
+Elizabeth Cady-Stanton and her “big brain” as Anthony described it, was the creative force who was a gifted orator and eloquent speech writer.
+Where Stanton’s time was limited with her many family engagements, Anthony was constantly travelling the country to lecture/publicly speak/agitate for the cause of Women’s Suffrage.